AdvancedCustomFields/docs/functions/acf_register_block.md

 ## Examples

-### Registering a block
+### Registering a block with template
-This example shows how to register a block.
+This example shows how to register a block using the render_template setting.

 #### functions.php
 ```